-Subsection (a) - This subsection does not consider whether a limited liability company is an indispensable party to a suit concerning the operating agreement.
-That is a question of procedural law, which can determine whether federal diversity jurisdiction exists.
+This subsection does not consider whether a limited liability company is an indispensable party to a suit concerning the operating agreement.
+That question is one of procedural law, and the answer can determine whether federal diversity jurisdiction exists.

-Subsection (b) - Given the possibility of oral and implied-in-fact terms in the operating agreement, a person becoming a member of an existing limited liability company should take precautions to ascertain fully the contents of the operating agreement.
-See Section 105(a)(4), comment.
+Subsection (b)-Given the possibility of oral and implied-in-fact terms in the operating agreement, a person becoming a member of an existing limited liability company should take precautions to ascertain fully the contents of the operating agreement.
+See the comment to Section 105(a)(4).

-Subsection (c) - The second sentence refers to "assent to terms" rather than "make an agreement" because, under venerable principles of contract law, an agreement presupposes at least two parties.
-Although Section 102(13) specifically contemplates an operating agreement in a single member LLC, a preformation arrangement is not an operating agreement.
-An operating agreement is among "members," and, under this act, the earliest a person can become a member is upon the formation of the limited liability company.
-Section 401.
+Subsection (c)-The second sentence refers to "assent to terms" rather than "make an agreement" because, under venerable principles of contract law, an agreement presupposes at least two parties, and Section 102(13) specifically contemplates an operating agreement in a single member LLC.

+A pre-formation arrangement is not an operating agreement.
+An operating agreement presupposes at least one member, and, under this act, the earliest a person can become a member is upon the formation of the limited liability company.
+See Section 401.